Frequently Asked Questions

 Who is on the DIN team?
 DIN was founded by a team of surgeons, technologists, and operators committed to redesigning how specialty care is delivered in underserved areas.
 We bring together frontline clinical experience, digital health innovation, and operational expertise to build a more connected, responsive fractional staffing model.

 What makes DIN different from a locums or staffing agency?
-DIN isn’t a traditional staffing agency—we’re a purpose-built regional care network designed for continuity and scale.
-Our staffing and logistics model is rooted in long-term collaboration, not just shift coverage.
+DIN is an end-to-end surgical workforce platform designed for continuity and scale.
+Our staffing and logistics model is rooted in long-term collaboration, not just one-off shift coverage.
 By combining technology with thoughtful coordination, we help hospitals and surgeons build sustainable partnerships that improve access to care.